rrgmc/svcinit/README.md

     - `HTTP service`
     - `Messaging service`
 - **Wait until the `start` step of any task returns (with an error or nil)**.
-- The first task `start` step to return in this example is `Timeout 100ms`, with the error `timed out`.
+- The first `start` step to return in this example will be `timeout`, with the error `timed out`.
-- Cancel the context sent to all tasks' `start` step which have the `WithCancelContext(true)` option set, using this `timed out` error that was returned (in this example, only `Timeout 100ms` and `Signals [interrupt interrupt terminated]`).
+- Cancel the context sent to all `start` steps which have the `WithCancelContext(true)` option set, using this `timed out` error that was returned (in this example, only `timeout` and `signals`).
-- A context based on the root context (NOT the one sent to the tasks, that was just cancelled) with a deadline of 20 seconds, is created and will be sent to all stopping jobs.
+- A context based on the root context (NOT the one sent to the tasks, that was just cancelled) with a deadline of 20 seconds, is created and will be sent to all `stop` and `teardown` steps.
 - Stop `service` stage:
   - run the `stop` step of these tasks in parallel and wait for the completion of all of them:
     - `HTTP service`
     - `Messaging service`
-    - `telemetry flush` - flushes the pending telemetry to avoid losing it in case the service is killed.
+    - `telemetry: flush` - flushes the pending telemetry to avoid losing it in case the service is killed.
-    - `health server terminating probe` - signals the readiness probe that the service is terminating.
+    - `health: terminating probe` - signals the readiness probe that the service is terminating.
 - Stop `management` stage:
   - run the `stop` step of these tasks in parallel and wait for the completion of all of them:
     - `health service`
-- **Wait until the `start` step of ALL tasks return, or for the shutdown timeout.**
+- **Wait until the `start` step of ALL tasks return, or the shutdown deadline ends.**
 - Teardown `initialize` stage:
   - run the `teardown` step of these tasks in parallel and wait for the completion of all of them:
     - `init data` - closes the DB connection.